-ProCredit Bank's total assets grew by 0.7% to EUR 289 million in H3 2013.
-This increase was closely linked to the growth in customer funds, in spite of the interest rate cuts during this year.
+ProCredit Bank's total assets grew by 0.6% to EUR 288 million in December 2013.
+The increase was closely linked to the growth in customer funds, in spite of the continuous interest rate cuts during the year.
+On September 2013 the bank has increased the subscribed capital by a EUR 3 million, positively influencing the capital adequacy ratio.
+The long term borrowings to financial institution were stable during the year, slightly decreased by the scheduled principal repayments.
+Less short term funding were needed due to higher funds attained from customers.

-The bank's deposits base increased further by 1.4% to a total of EUR 231 million.
+The bank's deposits base increased further by 1.5% to a total of EUR 232 million.
 Within the deposit portfolio structure, throughout current year there was a shift from time deposits towards savings accounts and a decline of current accounts from businesses.

-At the same time, the gross loan portfolio decreased by 0.8% compared with 2012, reaching EUR 170.8 million.
+The gross loan portfolio increased by 2.3% compared to year end 2012, reaching EUR 175.5 million.
 It shows positive growth especially in April and May, but afterwards a drop of new disbursements was noticed.
+In December 2013, the bank reached its peak disbursement amount for 2013 (Eur 12.7 million).